elysiajs/elysia/README.md

 // [PUT] /auth/sign-up => <body>
 ```

-Finally, you can decouple the route logic to a separate plugin.
+And you can decouple the route logic to a separate plugin.
 ```typescript
 import KingWorld, { type Plugin } from 'kingworld'